 When to Send This Type of Letter

-Timing Is Key: The optimal time to send a LOCI is shortly after receiving notification that you have been waitlisted but before the final admission decisions are made.
-Typically, this corresponds with one month after notifications go out but varies by institution.
+Timing Is Key: The optimal time to send a LOCI is 1-2 weeks after receiving notification that you have been waitlisted but before the final admission decisions are made.
+This window demonstrates promptness without appearing desperate.

 Follow Up Strategically: If additional rounds of considerations happen (often during spring for college admissions), sending another follow-up message could be beneficial if significant updates or changes in your situation occur.
+However, limit yourself to a maximum of two LOCIs total.
 Always ensure each communication adds value and relevance to your candidacy; repetitive messages without substantial content may diminish its impact rather than enhance it.

 Preparing to Write Your Letter